xamarin/xamarin-macios/docs/website/mtouch-errors.md

 The recommended way to fix this error is to upgrade Xcode to get the required SDK.

+If you have multiple versions of Xcode installed, or want to use an Xcode in a non-default location, make sure to set the correct Xcode location in your IDE's preferences.

 A potential alternative solution is to enable the managed linker (although this may not work if your project uses API that was introduced in the required SDK).

 A last-straw solution would be to use a different version of Xamarin.iOS, one that supports the SDK your project requires.